Qarj/WebImblaze/MANUAL.md

-This will grab whatever is between the left boundary (__VIEWSTATE" value=") and the right boundary (") and assign to the system variable named {PARSEDRESULT}.
+This will grab whatever is between the left boundary (__VIEWSTATE" value=") and the right boundary (") and assign to the system variable named {}.
 Since the 'escape' argument was used, it will also escape all of the non-alphanumeric characters with their url hex values (.NET requires this).
 (Notice I switched to using single quotes for the parameter value so it wouldn't get confused with the double quotes I was using in my boundaries.)

-Whenever you use the {PARSEDRESULT} variable in a subsequent test case, it will be substituted with the last value you parsed:
+Whenever you use the {} variable in a subsequent test case, it will be substituted with the last value you parsed:

-`postbody="value=123&amp;__VIEWSTATE={PARSEDRESULT}"`
+`postbody="value=123&amp;__VIEWSTATE={}"`

 Will be sent to the server as: